projectcalico/calico/docs/source/configuration.rst

 This page describes how to configure Calico.
-We first describe the configuration of the core Calico component -- Felix -- because this is needed, and configured similarly, regardless of the surrounding environment (OpenStack, Docker, or whatever.)
+We first describe the configuration of the core Calico component -- Felix -- because this is needed, and configured similarly, regardless of the surrounding environment (OpenStack, Docker, or whatever).
 Then, depending on that surrounding environment, there will be some further configuration of that environment needed, to tell it to talk to the Calico components.